 - League of Legends offers a good amount of champions featuring this:

 - Most notable is Riven, being able to wield a BFS that, as her lore states: "was heavier than a kite shield".
 Her skills also include swinging it around like crazy and her ultimate which allows her to cast Wind Slash.
 Three guesses what it does, the first two don't count.

 - There is also Jax, a champion so masterful with a sword that he instead fights with a lamppost as a Self-Imposed Challenge.
 He still swings it around as if it were made of bamboo.

-- Jarvan the 4th can wield his [[BFS Big Fucking Lance]] with 1 hand.
-This lance is as tall as he is (He towers above every other character except Nautilus by about 3 feet) and with only a couple of items he can swing it swice a second.
-There´s also the mystery behind the fact that Jarvan can slam the earth so hard with it that the surrounding ground forms a ring without any visible damage to it, though it is implied to be made of dragon bones.
+- Jarvan IV can wield his BFL (Big Freakin' Lance) with 1 hand.
+This lance is as tall as he is (he towers above every other character except Nautilus by about 3 feet) and with only a couple of items he can swing it twice a second.
+There's also the mystery behind the fact that Jarvan can slam the earth so hard with it that the surrounding ground forms a ring without any visible damage to it, though it is implied to be made of dragon bones.

 - Snake Eyes from G.I.
-Joe: Renegades, being a ninja with a very heavy anime influence, effectively combines examples of type 1 and 2, with a bit of 5 and 7.
+Joe: Renegades, being a ninja with a very heavy anime influence, can pull off multiple implausible sword stunts.

-- Six from Generator Rex, appropriately the sixth deadliest man on the planet, shows types 1, 2, 5, and 7.
+- Six from Generator Rex, appropriately the sixth deadliest man on the planet, checks off several items from the list.
 And it is awesome.

 - Pearl in Steven Universe is a tame example since she doesn't really show off that she could do most things listed.
 But her Holo Pearl (a holographic version of herself with all of her abilities) proves what she is theoretically able to do.
 Among others, cutting through a tree◊ with a balloon.